Richard III (2019)

 Hardback - 9780300214291 | Paperback - 9780300259186 CD - 9781618035202

 Buy the book from | Buy the book from

 This new book by Professor Hicks confirms a developing trend of Yale refreshing the series' titles as the opportunity arises.
 This commenced in 2016 with the new David Bates study of William the Conqueror replacing the 1964 David Douglas book and continues into 2020 with' Edward the Confessor'.

 This title was the third book in our study of the English Monarchs series to have been released in an unabridged audio format.
-In December 2019 will publish both a CD (mp3 format) and a digital download and it is available initially only the USA.
+In December 2019 published both a CD (mp3 format) and a digital download.
 The cover art on the audio versions is the same as the Yale paper releases, although amended for the square CD case.
 The downloadable version was made available by digital media companies .
 The book is read, or "narrated" by Matthew Waterson.
 The duration of the audio is eight hours.